 The most “difficult to understand” part of the film is Tesseract or the cubic prism where Cooper finds himself after his spaceship gets destroyed inside the black hole.
 Basically, it’s a three-dimensional representation of the five-dimensional space.
 And as already mentioned above, this Tesseract was created by future humans so that Cooper could communicate the data about singularity (center of black hole) to his daughter, Murph (Jessica Chastain), so that she could solve the quantum equation.
 So, what is fifth dimension, and why is it important to understand?
 Let’s dive in.

-So, as we all know, we live in a three dimensional space.
+So, as we all know, we live in a three-dimensional space.
 As per Einstein, and his theory of relativity, time can be considered as the 4th dimension.
-If you studied maths and graphs, you will remember, that on a two dimensional graph we represent the two dimensions with axis x and y.
+If you studied maths and graphs, you will remember, that on a two-dimensional graph we represent the two dimensions with axis x and y.
 Also, to represent space, we must have a third axis z.
 With the three axes: x, y, z we represent the 3D space.
-Now, imagine this three dimensional space across a fourth dimension: time.
+Now, imagine this three-dimensional space across a fourth dimension: time.
 So, what we are saying is, just like in a 2D graph for a constant x, we can go up and down the values of y; similarly, in a 4D space for a constant x, y and z we can go up and down the 4th dimension, that is time.
-That’s why and how theory of relativity supports time-travel.
+That’s why and how the theory of relativity supports time-travel.

 Now, imagine a 4D space across a fifth dimension where gravity can, too, be controlled.
 Cooper falls or is rather brought by future humans into this five-dimensional space because: